mnemoria/100-Days-Of-Coding-ML/README.md

 ### DAY 4
  - Completed half of the contents for Week 4 of "Course 1: Crash Course on Python"
  - List comprehension practice problems

+### DAY 5
+ - Practiced in codewars.
+Solutions are posted on Day 5.